April 2022 Real Estate News Letter

 The OBX Homes Team

-May 2021 Real Estate News Letter
+October 2021 Real Estate News Letter

 Posted Posted in News Letter

-We’ve included the OBAR statistics for April* for your review.
+We’ve included the OBAR statistics for September* for your review.
 If you would like a more tailored report with specific figures for your neighborhood, please let us know.

 If you’ve been thinking about selling, we are happy to assist you with a free market analysis of your property.
 If you or anyone you know is interested in buying a property, we would love to help find the perfect home on the Outer Banks.
 Please note we are more than happy to preview homes for anyone, and we can video call from a property if that is of interest to you.